-If USCIS approves a green card application for a marital relationship that is in existence for less than two (2) years on the date of approval, USCIS will grant “conditional” resident status that is valid for two (2) years.
-The purpose is to allow USCIS the opportunity for a secondary review.
+If USCIS approves an adjustment of status (green card) application based on a marriage that is in existence for less than two (2) years as of the date of initial approval, USCIS will grant “conditional” resident status that is valid for two (2) years.
+The purpose is to allow USCIS with an opportunity for a secondary review.

 When do I file a Petition to Remove Conditions on Residence?

-If you are still married to your spouse, you must file the Form I-751 within the ninety (90) days immediately preceding the expiration of the card.
-A failure to file the petition within this ninety (90) day period will result in the denial of your application, unless “good cause” is shown.
+If you are still married to your spouse, you must file a Form I-751 within the ninety (90) days immediately preceding the expiration of the card.
+A failure to file the petition within this ninety (90) day period will result in expiration of conditional resident status unless “good cause” is shown.

 What if I am no longer married to my spouse that previously filed for my green card?

 You may still file a Form I-751 at any time before or after the expiration of your conditional residence status.
-In order to properly file, you must request a waiver of the joint filing requirement through your application with proof as to the legal termination of your marriage.
+In order to properly file, you must request a waiver of the joint filing requirement based on at least one of various qualifying eligibility grounds.

 It is a difficult process to complete because the legal burden rests on you alone as the applicant.
-Our firm will work with you to submit an application package that best illustrates the validity of your marital relationship for the time period it existed.
+Our firm will work with you to submit a carefully structured application to evidence your relationship through the relevant period of time.

-Upon submission, your application will be reviewed by a USCIS service center to determine whether it is approvable without another interview at a USCIS field office.
+Upon submission, your application will be reviewed by a USCIS service center to determine whether it is approvable without another interview at a local field office.

-If USCIS considers the evidence to be insufficient, USCIS will schedule an interview before a local USCIS field.
+If USCIS considers the evidence to be insufficient, USCIS will issue a Request for Evidence and/or schedule an interview before a local USCIS field office.
 We will work with you closely to give you the best chances possible of having your petition approved by the service center.

 What if USCIS denies my application after an interview?